Central States Marching Festival

 Dave McKee - Director, Marching Virginians - Virginia Tech

-Debra Traficante - Assistant Director of Bands, University of Oklahoma
+Debra Traficante - Associate Director of Bands, Kennesaw State University

 Daniel Haddad - Kansas State University Percussion